Mahoning Valley

-The Youngstown–Warren–Boardman, OH–PA Metropolitan Statistical Area, typically known as the Mahoning Valley, is a metropolitan area in Northeast Ohio and Western Pennsylvania with Youngstown, Ohio, at its center.
-According to the U.S. Census Bureau, the metropolitan statistical area (MSA) includes Mahoning and Trumbull counties in Ohio and Mercer County (the "Shenango Valley") in Pennsylvania.
-As of the 2020 census, the region had a population of 541,243, making it the 107th largest metro area in the country.
+The Youngstown–Warren, OH Metropolitan Statistical Area, typically known as the Mahoning Valley, is a metropolitan area in Northeast Ohio with Youngstown, Ohio, at its center.
+According to the U.S. Census Bureau, the metropolitan statistical area (MSA) includes Mahoning and Trumbull counties.
+As of the 2020 census, the region had a population of 430,591, making it the 125th-largest metro area in the country.

 Taking its name from the Mahoning River, the area has a large commuter population that works in Cleveland and Pittsburgh and their metropolitan areas.
 It is located in the Rust Belt, the former industrial region of the northern United States.
-The Youngstown–Warren combined statistical area adds the Salem micropolitan area and Columbiana County, Ohio to the region, increasing the total population to 643,120.
-The Youngstown–Warren media market serves all three counties in the CSA, as well as the New Castle micropolitan area.
+The Youngstown–Warren–Salem combined statistical area adds the Salem micropolitan area and Columbiana County, Ohio to the region, increasing the total population to 532,468.
+The Youngstown–Warren media market serves all three counties in the CSA, as well as the Pennsylvania counties of Mercer and Lawrence.